pyenv/pyenv/README.md

         $ exec $SHELL

 5. **Install Python versions into `$PYENV_ROOT/versions`.**
-   For example, to install Python 2.7.8, download and unpack the source, then run:
+   For example, to download and install Python 2.7.8, run:

         $ pyenv install 2.7.8